 Clydesdale Horse Colors

-The Clydesdale Horse commonly has a bay coat.
+The most common color for Clydesdales is a bay coat.
 Grey, chestnut, and black are rare Clydesdale Horse colors.
-Some equines come with white markings on their body and legs (like a Sabino horse).
+Some equines come with white hairs on their body and legs (like a Sabino horse).
 The markings usually occur on the face, legs, lower belly, and feet.
 Some breeders prefer developing equines with white spotting on the face and legs, without markings on the body.

 Bay and black Clydesdale Horses with white markings on faces and legs are expensive.
 You’ll fork out a fortune for such a luxury equine.
 Some horsemen buy a Clydesdale Horse for a specific color pattern only.
 Depending on the white marking spotting, the Clydesdale Horse Price can be different.